Blog

 1. Feed the offending email to ChatGPT and ask it to write a polite but firm response explaining why the request isn't possible.

-2. Ask ChatGPT to write a broadcast email to all parents/caregivers explaining the hours you're available to talk and when to expect responses to emails/text.
-Then, ask it to write a polite follow up to a parent who is making unreasonable demands on your time.
+2. Ask ChatGPT to write a broadcast email to all families explaining the hours you’re available to talk and when to expect responses to emails/text.
+Then, ask it to write a polite follow up to a Family who is making unreasonable demands on your time.